wabi-sabi22/english_tutor_project/README.md

 Bridge the gap between thinking in a native language and speaking in English.

 ✨ Key Features

 🎙️ Voice-First Interaction: Uses Google STT for high-accuracy voice recognition with a simple hold-to-talk interface.

 🧠 Intelligent Feedback: Powered by Llama-3.3-70B via Groq to provide native-level corrections and contextual follow-up questions.
 🇻🇳 Bilingual Support: Provides both the English response and its Vietnamese translation to ensure full comprehension.

-🔊 Natural Text-to-Speech: Integrated with gTTS to read responses aloud in customizable US or UK accents.
+🔊 Natural Text-to-Speech: Integrated with gTTS to read responses aloud in customizable US or UK accents

 📱 Clean Interface: A modern Gradio UI featuring full chat history and session management.

 🏗️ Project Architecture

 The system operates on a modular pipeline to ensure low latency:
 User Layer: Gradio captures audio input from the user.
 Voice Layer: Google STT converts audio to text; gTTS converts AI text back to audio.